aiman-al-masoud/deixiscript/src/machines-like-us/README.md

 A plan is organized as a procedural list of goals.
 Each goal may have a nested list of subgoals.

-Consider the most specific subgoal that failed, try finding **an alternative way of achieving this subgoal with an acceptable cost** (use TEST and FIND-ALL).
+Consider the most specific subgoal that failed, try finding **an alternative way of achieving this subgoal with an acceptable cost** (use TEST and FIND-ALL or maybe PLAN?).

 If you don't find any **appropriate** alternative subplan, then go up a level in the goal hierarchy and repeat the the search.